orionfuzion/newcracks/SonShuSi/IPL.md

 All possible CPU exceptions are also triggered on purpose during the execution of the IPL to take new execution paths.
-But CPU exceptions may also occur if the protection does not execute properly.
+But CPU exceptions may also occur if the protection does not execute correctly.
 This can happen because the protection code uses many tricks to detect the presence of a debugger and, in this case, insidiously take an alternate execution path that will later result in code corruption and thus in an exception.